solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00_End_To_End_Development.md

 Doing manual deployments every time you make a change can be a very time-consuming endeavor.
 Utilizing an automated deployment approach can save a lot of time and effort.
 You can utilize both Azure DevOps and Github Actions to automatically deploy your code and database each time you perform a new commit to your codebase.

 Whether you choose to use DevOps or Github, you will need to do some setup work to support your deployments.
 This typically includes creating credentials that can connect to your target environment and deploy the release artifacts.

+TODO: Need to replace all relative path links.

 To perform deployments using Azure DevOps and GitHub Actions, reference the [Deployment via CI/CD](./../artifacts/02-04-CloudDeploy-CICD/README.md) article.